Stay in touch

 Some people start taking exemestane after a few years of taking the hormone therapy drug tamoxifen.

-If you’re taking exemestane to treat breast cancer that has come back or spread to another part of the body, you’ll usually take it for as long as it’s keeping the cancer under control.
+If you’re taking exemestane to treat breast cancer that has come back or spread to another part of the body, you’ll usually take it for as long as it’s effective and any side effects can be managed.

 Your treatment team will tell you when to stop taking exemestane.
 You won’t need to stop taking it gradually.